 Children above preschool age at OSHC

-These ratio requirements are designed to promote the safety, health and well-being of children at services whilst ensuring that educators are able to most effectiveIy support each child's learning and development.
+These ratio requirements are designed to promote the safety, health and well-being of children at services whilst ensuring that educators are able to effectiveIy support each child's learning and development.

-Ratio requirements still apply for children preschool age or under.
+1:10 ratio requirements still apply for children preschool age or under.
 The Education and Care Services National Regulations define a 'child preschool age or under' as a child who is under the age of 7 years and is not enrolled or registered at school, nor attending or due to attend school in the current calendar year.